 Again, this is an area that you have to keep in context with the price.
 It comes with matte black keytops that absorb moisture and provide more grip during a performance.

 It’s great for beginners and early intermediate players.
 Once you progress through that mid-level, you’ll start to outgrow it.

-As we said at the start, the YDP-103 isn’t a feature-rich digital piano, but there are still a few to mention.
+As I said at the start, the YDP-103 isn’t a feature-rich digital piano, but there are still a few to mention.

 Duo mode creates two identical zones on the piano for student/teacher lessons.
 It’s a feature that is very handy for beginners in their first years of playing.